Intermodalics/pickit-docs/docs/examples/pickit-example-case-depalletizing-buckets.rst

    :scale: 70 %
    :align: center

-In the example below, the camera is mounted on an extension, highlighted in yellow, so that it can face the scene at a higher distance.
+In the example below, the camera is mounted on an extension, to make sure that the highest layer of the pallet is captured.
+The gained distance is highlighted in yellow.

 .. image:: /assets/images/examples/example_gantry_extension.png